The Best Restaurants In Dalston | Ranked In No Particular Order (Because They’re All Amazing)

 TEQUILA-FUELLED FUN: DEL 74

-It’s the kind of place that has a disco ball in the toilet – where the tacos are cheap (and delicious) and Margaritas are served by the jug.
+Del 74 is the kind of place that has a disco ball in the toilet – where the tacos are cheap (and delicious) and margaritas are served by the jug.
 There’s a happy hour every day, including all night on Tuesdays and it’s not unusual to find the wacky silver-haired owners pouring complimentary mezcal shots directly into the mouths of enthusiastic punters.
+Naturally, with this being said, it’s one of the best Mexican restaurants in London.
 We dare you not to have a good time.

 Address: 129 Kingsland High Street, Dalston, East London, E8 2PB | Book here